StaticGenie/StaticGenie/README.md

 # StaticGenie

 The framework to intuitively create static websites.
-Built primarily for JavaScript developers (they will fly with this framework)
+Built primarily for JavaScript developers (they will fly with this framework).

+Focused on 3 core areas;

+- Lightening build times - *Generating potentially 1000's of web pages could take a while.
+However, this would destroy a quick feedback loop (CI) when making changes.
+It would also make reacting to customer requirements, fixing bugs and so on potentially take hours instead of seconds or minutes.
+Making it a high priority to focus on fast build times using various techniques such as caching, divide and conquer, checksums, pre-processing, etc.*

+- Simplicity - *If it's difficult to write plugins and use.
+It won't get used.
+So it's important to ensure everything is simple.*

+- Community - *A strong open source community will help weather any storm.
+Helping to educate, promote & develop StaticGenie into what the community truely needs.*

 # Installation